GeoSn0w/hspGuard/README.md

 @s1guza for his amazing hsp4 kext.
 Very useful thingy if you know how to use it and how not to expose your system to all the malware you can get :P Seriously, don't run this kext unless you really know what the hell you are doing.

 ### Contact
-If you wanna talk with me about the ehernal life, cats, electronics, iOS, or whatever, my twitter is GeoSn0w (``@FCE365``).
+If you wanna talk with me about the eternal life, cats, electronics, iOS, or whatever, my twitter is GeoSn0w (``@FCE365``).
 I also run the F.C.E.
 365 TV - iDevice Central on YouTube so you can drop me a PM there too.